Destinations Greece The Cyclades Santorini

 Must ordersea-urchin spaghetti + chilled rosé

-On the Oia caldera edge — restaurant and bar, the rare cliff-side address where the food still respects itself.
+On the Oia caldera edge, part restaurant and part bar, one of the few cliff-side addresses where the kitchen still respects itself.
 Mediterranean, seafood-led, an outdoor terrace cantilevered over the rim.
-Less touristy than Ambrosia next door; book the sunset table.
+Quieter than Ambrosia next door; book the sunset table.

 Oia calderaCliff-edge, food-ledSunset terrace

-InsiderBook the sunset table on the cantilevered terrace — the calmer caldera-edge seat next to the Ambrosia crowds.
+InsiderBook the sunset table on the cantilevered terrace, the calmer caldera-edge seat right beside the Ambrosia crowds.

 Krinaki